HirenBariya-Simform/PerformanceOptimizationUsingAI/README.md

 # Prompts
 Step 1: Create New Branch With Basic Context And End Goal
 ---------------------------------------
-- Create a new branch named 'feature/copilot-agent-testX' from the latest 'master' branch.
+- Create a new branch: 'feature/copilot-agent-testX' from the 'master' branch.
-- For Reference: This branch will be used specifically to identify and fix performance issues in the application.

 Step 2: Set Context for the Copilot Agent
 --------------------------------------------